The Numbers Guided Rafting

 Trip Details

-Trips put in at The Numbers Recreation Site and takes out at Railroad Bridge, where the canyon widens and the gradient eases.
+Trips put in at The Numbers Recreation Site and take out at Railroad Bridge or the Buena Vista White Water Park depending on the length of your trip option.
 Continuous Class II and III waves connect the six major Class IV rapids; Number 1, Number 2, Number 3, Number 4, Number 5, and Number 6Â for nearly nonstop action with short recovery pools between each.

-Expect roughly 1.5 hours on the water for the half-day trip, or extend your adventure with the full-day option, which continues into the Narrows section for another six miles of scenic Class II–III whitewater.
-The full-day trip includes a riverside bakery-fresh lunch near the railroad bridge takeout for the half day trip and continues another 7 miles of consistent class II and III whitewater to the town of Buena Vista, totaling about 4 hours on the water and 5 hours 45 minutes round trip.
+Expect roughly 1.5 hours on the water for the half day trip, or extend your adventure with the full day option, which continues into the Fractions section for another seven miles of scenic Class II-III whitewater.
+The full day trip includes a riverside lunch form our favorite local bakery near the railroad bridge takeout for the half day trip and continues another 7 miles of consistent class II and III whitewater to the town of Buena Vista, totaling about 4 hours on the water and 5 hours 45 minutes round trip.

 Trips meet daily at our Buena Vista outpost on Hwy 285, with multiple start times available: